-- Both share a relatively recent white colonialist past that was superimposed upon indigenous peoples; however, in New Zealand the minority indigenous peoples have largely been integrated into agriculture, while this is not the case for the majority in South Africa as that country emerges from the troubled years and seeks to address the injustices of the past. - Both share a generally similar southern hemisphere climate and potentially can and do compete in some products internationally, although New Zealand is blessed with more reliable rainfall and better soil conditions overall.
-However, New Zealand, with its smaller domestic population is more export-oriented. - Both underwent dramatic reforms of both their economies and their agricultural sectors; New Zealand in the mid 1980s and South Africa a decade later, and in both of these cases economic reason either partially or wholly drove these reforms although the political motivation in the case of South Africa may have been equally or even more important. - Both now are Cairns Group members that lead the world in having an unsubsidised agricultural sector, although the New Zealand sector has adjusted to this regime better than the South African sector has to date.
+15 This short note is not to be confused with Sandrey and Reynolds, Farming Without Subsidies. - blessed with more reliable rainfall and better soil conditions overall.
+However, New Zealand, with its smaller domestic population is more export-oriented. - Both underwent dramatic reforms of both their economies and their agricultural sectors: New Zealand in the mid-1980s and South Africa a decade later, and in both of these cases, economic reason either partially or wholly drove these reforms although the political motivation in the case of South Africa may have been equally or even more important. - Both now are Cairns Group members that lead the world in having an unsubsidised agricultural sector, although the New Zealand sector has adjusted to this regime better than the South African sector has to date.
 That last 'to date' qualification is important, as the New Zealand experience shows that times lags can be longer than expected.

-As a result, the impact of marketing deregulation in South Africa and New Zealand is difficult to assess, as the discussion in Sections 2 and 3 above also shows that marketing reform was, in both cases, part of a broader package of agricultural-sector reforms that included:

-- A reduction in general support to agriculture in South Africa, but not in New Zealand; - A reduction in commodity specific subsidies in both countries; - Deregulation of agricultural markets in both countries; and - Trade liberalisation as a result of the Agreement on Agriculture in 1994.
+As a result, the impact of marketing deregulation in South Africa and New Zealand is difficult to assess, as the discussion in Sections 2 and 3 above also shows that marketing reform was, in both cases, part of a broader package of agricultural-sector reforms that included: - A reduction in general support to agriculture in South Africa, but not in New Zealand; - A reduction in commodity specific subsidies in both countries; - Deregulation of agricultural markets in both countries; and - Trade liberalisation as a result of the Agreement on Agriculture in 1994.

 There are some similarities in the process of deregulation of agricultural markets between the two countries.
 Marketing reform was triggered by external macroeconomic factors in both.
 In New Zealand, unsatisfactory macroeconomic performance and economic stagnation resulted in a change in government in 1984, and a subsequent drive to liberalise the economy.
-For various reasons (see p10), agriculture became a central part of these reforms.
+For various reasons, agriculture became a central part of these reforms.
 In South Africa, the trigger also had macroeconomic precedents, as attempts to stabilise the economy, starting in the late 1970s, resulted in a rapid increase in interest rates to farmers, which had an immediate and strong impact on agriculture, triggering a long period of piecemeal deregulation in agricultural markets throughout the 1980s.